Submissions

 Figures should be numbered consecutively according to the order in which they have been cited in the text.
 If a figure has been published previously, acknowledge the original source and submit written permission from the copyright holder to reproduce the figure.
 Permission is required irrespective of authorship or publisher except for documents in the public domain.
 Color figures are allowed in special circumstances, provided that the author is willing to cover the cost of reproduction.

 If the original size of the figures is too large, you can provide us lower quality figures on submission and good quality after the acceptance of the manuscript.
+Maximum number of figures is 6.

 Legends for Figures